EternityForest/iot_devices/README.md

 Note: The included example devices all have their own dependencies.
 Most need Scullery.

+## The tui-dash.py app

+Code quality may not be the best here, it's just a demo/testing platform.
+You will need the urwid TUI library to run this.

+To use it, edit the tui-dash.conf file and run tui-dash.py  You'll get a nice text UI with all the devices.

+Each section represents a device that will be added.
+For example, here is the configuration to access YoLink's home automation devices via the TUI.

+Only one device is needed here, the top level service, all other devices are autodiscovered, but you can add extra configuration on a per-device basis.
+The YoLink device requires paho-mqtt to function.

+"""ini
+[YoLinkService]
+device.key= Your UAC key here
+device.user_id=Your UAC password here type = YoLinkService

+# Hide this, it just creates the subdevices
+hidden = True

+[YoLinkService.Bedroom]
+title = Bedroom Sensor

+"""

 ## Implement a device

 [Full device API docs](https://eternityforest.github.io/iot_devices/docs/iot_devices/device.html)